-- Dental: Your dentist will need to sign a clearance form indicating you are free of oral infection and free of needing dental work that is a potential for causing infection.
-Annual appointment. - Colonoscopy: Contact your PCP to keep this test up to date if you are age 45 or older. - PAP: Contact your Gynecologist to keep this test up to date for women age 21 and older. - Mammogram: Contact your Gynecologist for annual testing for women age 40 or older.
+- Dental: Your dentist will need to sign a clearance form indicating you are free of oral infection and free of needing dental work that is a potential for causing infection. - •PAP: Contact your Gynecologist to keep this test up to date for sexually active females.